 Illuminating The Past With The Light Of The Present

-This land belonged to the monks of Bermondsey Abbey which was founded in the eleventh century and was the equal of Westminster, attracting pilgrims from far and wide.
+This land belonged to the monks of Bermondsey Abbey which was founded in the eleventh century and attracted pilgrims from far and wide.
 Given the trend for continuity in ancient times the site of the ‘Blew Anchor’ would have previously been a location of religious significance, providing a place of solace for travellers along the route that is now Southwark Park road.

-While taking respite from the journey and to counter any evil thoughts, the pious traveller could gain spiritual guidance from an Anchorite, who would dispense wise counsel through a tiny window in the ‘Anchorhold’ Gaining great esteem for religious observance and solitary communion with God, Anchorites were highly revered, and there were over 500 Anchorholds recorded in medieval times.
+While taking respite from the journey and to counter any evil thoughts, the pious traveller could gain spiritual guidance from an Anchorite, a religious Hermit who would dispense wise counsel through a tiny window in the ‘Anchorhold’.
+Anchorites were highly revered, gaining great esteem for religious observance and solitary communion with God.
+There were over 500 Anchorhold’s recorded in medieval times.

 But why a ‘Blue’ Anchor?

-The colour Blue is sacred in many religious traditions as the symbol of heaven, eternity and spiritual devotion and the least material of all colours.
+The colour Blue is sacred in many religions as the symbol of heaven, eternity and spiritual devotion, and the least material of all colours.
 It is especially sacred to Christianity as the colour of the Virgin Mary, who is predominantly depicted wearing Blue.

-To cater for the increase in population, shops and businesses began to inhabit the area and the Market emerged to consist of more than 200 stalls lining Southwark Park Road in its heyday.
-It was said; you could buy anything one could imagine from the stalls ‘Down the Blue’.
+To cater for the increase in population, shops and businesses began to inhabit the area and the Market emerged to consist of more than 200 stalls lining Southwark Park Road in its heyday, leading to ‘The Blue’ being recognised as Bermondsey’s historic town centre.

-The increase in traffic through Southwark Park Road lead to the stalls moving to the purpose built Market Square in 1976.
+The increase in traffic through Southwark Park Road lead to the stalls moving to the purpose built Market Place in 1976.